 - Milestone 3: “Personnel Training”, Due: October 15

 Under each milestone, you may have several tasks and events that need to be achieved.
-For Milestone 1, “Product Onsite Delivery”, there may need to be request submitted to the delivery team and a delivery date scheduled, for example.
-Such tasks can be associated to the appropriate milestone.
+For Milestone 1, “Product Onsite Delivery”, there may need to be a request submitted to the delivery team and a delivery date scheduled, for example.
+Such tasks can be associated with the appropriate milestone.

 Customer life cycle phases